pytorch/audio/README.md

 With torchaudio being a machine learning library and built on top of PyTorch, torchaudio is standardized around the following naming conventions.
 Tensors are assumed to have "channel" as the first dimension and time as the last dimension (when applicable).
-This makes it consistent with PyTorch's dimensions.
+Both of these dimensions make the tensors consistent with PyTorch's dimensions.
 For size names, the prefix `n_` is used (e.g. "a tensor of size (`n_freq`, `n_mel`)") whereas dimension names do not have this prefix (e.g. "a tensor of dimension (channel, time)")